Firstly, it is important to note the number of people who do not receive treatment in the first place for their addiction or alcoholism.

 Addiction and alcoholism, also much like diabetes or asthma, cannot be cured.
 They are chronic diseases and those who are addicts or alcoholics will always be addicts or alcoholics.
 If you are an addict or alcoholic, there is an altered functioning in your brain that causes you to react differently to alcohol or drugs when compared to someone who is not an addict or alcoholic.

-Would you consider an asthma or diabetes relapse a reflection on the person's worth?
 Though you ultimately do make the decision to pick up the drink, your brain is fighting you to do so.
 Still, the fact that you made the decision does not make you a bad person.
 It makes you an addict or an alcoholic.

 Although alcoholism and addiction cannot be cured, they can be managed.
 Through active effort on your part, you can fight against your alcoholism or addiction on a daily basis.
 Much like a diabetic takes insulin throughout the day or an asthmatic relies upon their inhaler, you need to have a way to fight against your addiction or alcoholism.
 Sitting back and doing nothing to combat your disease will inevitably lead to a relapse and the process of getting sober will start all over again.